JanaLasser/network_extraction/README.md

 I have been dealing with networks extracted from pseudo 2D structures a lot.
 These images are projections onto a plane and therefore might contain network "crossings" which arent real but just created by superposition of two branches.
 To correct these "false junctions" I have writtenthe GeGUI (graph edit GUI) which allows you to load the extracted graph object, superimpose it onto the original image and modify the graph's structure by manually deleting and creating nodes and edges.
-The script to start the GUI is called GeGUI.py (geGUI) but all the functionality is placed in the three sub-scripts InterActor (dealing with user-interaction), GraphHandler (dealing with manipulations of the graph object) abd PlotHandler (dealing with the dynamic display of changes to the graph on the screen).
+The script to start the GUI is called GeGUI.py but all the functionality is placed in the three sub-scripts InterActor (dealing with user-interaction), GraphHandler (dealing with manipulations of the graph object) abd PlotHandler (dealing with the dynamic display of changes to the graph on the screen).
 To run the GeGUI you need to specify a folder in which the graph you want to process is located.
 The folder also needs to hold an euclidean distance map of the binary the graph was created from and the original image for the GeGUI to properly start.
 Therefore the folder should look like this:

 dirofimage
 	original_image.tif